Are you wondering how to brighten a dull winter complexion? These easy tips will reveal glowing skin even on the coldest and driest of days!

 I have to admit that I'm lazy about exfoliating sometimes, and I always regret it.
 Regular exfoliation gets rid of those flaky patches, keeps your pores clear, and allows makeup to go on smoothly.

-So, you’ve found a product you like.
-Start by wetting your hands, not your face (this is key!).
-Gently rub the exfoliant all over your face.
-Take your time.
-Use your palms on large surfaces like your cheeks.
+To use a physical exfoliator safely, start by wetting your hands, not your face (this is key!).
+Put some of the exfoliant in the palms of your hands, then gently rub it over your face.
+Take your time and use a gentle touch.
 After a couple minutes, rinse the exfoliant off with warm water.
 Then admire your soft, smooth skin!

 2. Add a little color to your cheeks.

 I pretty much never leave the house without a little blush, especially in winter.
 It's such an easy way to brighten up a dull winter complexion.

 My makeup bag is full of different types of blush, but at this time of year, I prefer gels and liquids.
 They look so natural and won't dull your skin the way a powder might.